HomeThe best car options and accessories for winter driving

 © Holts

-And finally, it’s not an option but decent washer fluid is essential during the winter months.
-Not only will it withstand freezing temperatures, but it’s also so much better than just water at cleaning the screen.
-Stay safe out there.
+This is a prosaic one, but decent washer fluid is essential during the winter months.
+Not only will it withstand freezing temperatures, it’s also so much better than plain water at cleaning your car’s windscreen.